woj-tek/petozoltan.github.io/_posts/2016-06-19-what-is-the-problem-with-inheritance.md

 title: "What Is The Problem With Inheritance?"
 date: 2016-06-19
 ---
-I almost always find very hard and annoying to maintain the class hierarchies we write.
+I often find very hard and annoying to maintain the class hierarchies we write.
 And I am constantly thinking on the reasons, why.
 Inheritance is one of the basic principles of object oriented programming, so it may sound strange that there is a problem with it.
 Of course, inheritance is good but the way we use it may not be good.
 Let me explain it through an example.

 ### Feature development